Eng-Muntadher/Portfolio-App/README.md

 ├── assets/          # Images, icons, and static files ├── components/      # Reusable UI components
-├── data/            # Data for projects, skills and 'about' info ├── pages/           # Page components (Home, About, Projects, etc.)
+├── data/            # Data for projects, skills and 'about' info ├── hooks/           # Custom hooks used accross the app ├── pages/           # Page components (Home, About, Projects, etc.)
 ├── types/           # Types used to descripe the shape of data accross the app
 ```